sameetmehta/freqSeq/README.md

 After step 4, we have 16 output files for each sample.
 For these we use the files that have all the lesions that are in the single+recurrent file for each of the sample.
-These files are `SAM` files with few extra columns.
+These files are `SAM` files with a few extra columns.
 This is a tab-separated-file, and is quite amenable to analysis using `R`.

 ### Steps for Analysis - II